oylz/gperftools/README.md

-* Here's a quick\-start for how to use:

-As a quick\-start, do the following after installing this package:
+* Here's a quick\-start for how to use.As a quick\-start, do the following after installing this package:

     * 1\) Link your executable with \-ltcmalloc